 To be eligible for the Clinical Scholars Program, you must be entering your senior year in a BSN or Clinical Nurse Leader Program, have a GPA of 3.0 or greater and sit for the NCLEX exam within 60 days of graduation from your nursing program.
 To learn more and apply, contact Cyndy Ronald, by e-mail at firstname.lastname@example.org.

 Student Nurse Residency Program

 For nursing students ready to enhance their clinical competence and prepare for the challenging role ahead, UMMC's Student Nurse Residency Program offers the in-depth training that can put your career on the fast track.
-This is a ten week summer program that typically runs from the first week of June through the first week of August.
+This is a paid ten week summer program that typically runs from the first week of June through the first week of August.
 You will work one-on-one with a nurse preceptor, attend education classes, present a poster project at the end of the program and keep bi-weekly journals.

 To be considered, all students must be a BSN or CNL candidate with a GPA of 3.0 or higher and graduating in December of the application year or the following May.
-You must have completed the Basic Fundamentals and Health Assessment courses as well as Adult Health and hold CNA licensure for the state of Maryland.
+You must have completed the Basic Fundamentals and Health Assessment courses as well as Adult Health (or equivalent) and hold CNA licensure for the state of Maryland.
 The application deadline is the end of January for that summer's program.
 You must be available to work 36 hours per week during the summer months.
-To see if you qualify and to apply, by e-mail Cyndy Ronald at email@example.com.
+All applicants must be Maryland state residents.

 OR Nurse Fellowship

 The OR Nurse Fellowship is designed to prepare new nursing graduates and nurses who have no prior work experience in a perioperative setting to perform the roles of the registered nurse in the operating room.
 The program is tailored to meet each individual's specific training needs, based upon their prior educational and work experiences.